 The Local Governing Body and headteacher will monitor the operation and effectiveness of the school's equality and diversity procedure.
-The headteacher/chair of the Local Governing Body will periodically report to the ODST pay and personnel sub-committee the details of the operation of the equality and diversity procedure in the relevant school.
-The ODST pay and personnel sub-committee will monitor the outcomes and impact of this procedure on an annual basis and report accordingly to the ODST Board.
+The headteacher/chair of the Local Governing Body must liaise with the ODST HR team in the event of any concern relating to the application of the equality and diversity procedure within their school, and its resolution, and this will be shared as appropriate with the ODST pay and personnel sub-committee to ensure that any learning is implemented.